 Every time a National Trust member shows their card on their way in, it directly generates income for our work at Charlecote - so you can be sure that your membership goes straight to the places you love to visit.

 You’ll often see us carrying out work on special projects and restoration work when you visit - stop and chat if you want to know more.
 For the next two years we're planning and working on the exciting Charlecote Avenue project, developing the 8-acre site next to our car park.

 Join one of our behind-the-scenes events in the house and gardens and free daily guided walks in the parkland, and you can discover more about how we look after the objects in the house and care for the beautiful landscape.

 The National Trust is a charity, we receive no Government funding, and we simply couldn't keep Charlecote special without you.

 What’s happening now

 There's always something going on behind the scenes that our visitors may not notice.
-Our work is all about looking after our collection in the house and the unique landscape of Charlecote, and also ensuring that our visitors have the best possible experience.
+Our work is all about looking after our collection in the house and the unique landscape of Charlecote for future generations to enjoy, and also ensuring that our visitors have the best possible experience.

 In the house and outbuildings

 - We're completing our inventory check of every item in the public rooms of the house.

 - All year round, you may also see us cleaning when you visit - do stop and chat.